Corona what? Tesla retail investors appear unfazed by virus impact

 The company in mid-February raised $2 billion in a stock offering, and investors on Wednesday will probe whether that covers the company’s cash burn at a time when Tesla ramps up production of its new Model Y sport utility vehicle.

-Institutional analysts also expect details on Tesla’s plans to restart factory operations after its only U.S. vehicle factory near San Francisco was forced to close at the end of March.
-The company originally said it would resume operations on May 4, but Bay Area health officials on Monday extended shelter-in-place orders to the end of May.

-Reporting by Tina Bellon in New York; Editing by Dan Grebler
+Reporting by Tina Bellon in New York; Editing by Dan Grebler and Jonathan Oatis